Assisting Steelworkers With Workers’ Compensation Questions

-If you are a steel worker who has been injured on the job, you may be able to file a workers’ compensation claim so you can receive wage replacement, medical benefits, and job training so you can work in another field if you need to after your recovery.
-With the help of a St. Paul work comp attorney, you have a better chance of receiving those benefits, even if you have already been denied.
+If you are a steelworker who has been injured on the job, you may be able to file a workers’ compensation claim so you can receive wage replacement, medical benefits and job training so you can work in another field if you need to after your recovery.
+With the help of a St. Paul workers’ comp attorney at the Law Office Of Joshua Borken, you have a better chance of receiving those benefits, even if you have already been denied.

 Support For Injured Steel Workers

 When working with an attorney to help obtain workers’ compensation benefits, you receive legal support and the moral and emotional support that you deserve.
 Joshua Borken understands that you are going through a difficult time.
 Whether you are the injured or you are the family member of a worker killed in an accident, you receive the validation you need.

 The following are the most common types of accidents that result in steelworker injury or death: